GeekChicGoddess/react-meetup/README.md

   });
 ```

-Great - now our each `Person` component will have access to that user's ID.
+Great - now each `Person` component will have access to that user's ID.
 Open up `Person/index.jsx` and import what we need from React Router up top:

 `import { Link } from 'react-router-dom';`